hashicorp/terraform-provider-aws/website/docs/r/docdb_cluster_instance.html.markdown

     - db.r4.8xlarge
     - db.r4.16xlarge
     - db.t3.medium
+* `performance_insights_kms_key_id` - (Optional) The KMS key identifier is the key ARN, key ID, alias ARN, or alias name for the KMS key.
+If you do not specify a value for PerformanceInsightsKMSKeyId, then Amazon DocumentDB uses your default KMS key.
 * `preferred_maintenance_window` - (Optional) The window to perform maintenance in.
   Syntax: "ddd:hh24:mi-ddd:hh24:mi".
 Eg: "Mon:00:00-Mon:03:00".
 * `promotion_tier` - (Optional) Default 0.
 Failover Priority setting on instance level.
 The reader who has lower tier has higher priority to get promoter to writer.